 The Children’s Learning Institute professional development model is designed to encourage teachers to review new information, reflect on what they have learned, and provide opportunities for practical application.
+All online courses offer CPE certificates upon completion.
 Specifically, the online professional development courses available on CLI Engage provide opportunities for:

 - Experiential learning through reflective practice and viewing documentary style videos of real classroom teachers

 - Practical application that connects classroom activities to put new foundational learning into practice and implement content strategies in the classroom

 - Direct interaction using one of five professional development delivery models can guide and validate understanding (see the TSR-HB4/Rider 78 Training Alignment for more information about the delivery models)

 - Automatic delivery of certificates of completion for online professional development, including automatic transfer into user’s free Texas Workforce Registry account

 In addition to being certified to teach in the state of Texas (under TEC Chapter 21, Subchapter B), each teacher must also have additional training or credentials.
 Texas School Ready provides avenues for teachers to meet these requirements:

 - (option 1) A Child Development Associate (CDA) credential™